YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 You can sometimes keep a hair transplant private, but you should not plan surgery around the idea that nobody will notice anything.
 The first 10 to 14 days are the hardest to hide because shaving, redness, scabs, swelling, and donor area changes can be visible.
 After that, privacy depends on your hair length, graft number, skin redness, work schedule, and whether the result is planned naturally from the beginning.

-I tell patients to think about privacy as a planning problem, not a promise.
+Patients should think about privacy as a planning problem, not a promise.
 A discreet recovery is possible in many cases, especially when the hair loss is moderate and the work can be blended.
-It becomes much harder when a patient is very bald, needs a full shave, has a large session, or expects to return to face-to-face work too quickly.
+It becomes much harder when a patient is very bald, needs a full shave, has a large session, or expects to return to in-person work too quickly.

 Why is a hair transplant hard to hide in the first days?